MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-manual-conversion.md

 ---
 Description: Shows how to manually package a Windows desktop application (like Win32, WPF, and Windows Forms) for Windows 10.
-title: Package an application manually (Desktop Bridge) ms.date: 05/18/2018 ms.topic: article
+title: Package an application manually (Desktop Bridge) ms.date: 07/29/2019 ms.topic: article
 keywords: windows 10, uwp, msix ms.assetid: e8c2a803-9803-47c5-b117-73c4af52c5b6
 ms.localizationpriority: medium
 ms.custom: RS5
 ---

-# Package a desktop application manually
+# Package a desktop app manually

-This topic shows you how to package your application without using tools such as Visual Studio or the Desktop App Converter (DAC).
+This article shows you how to package your application without using tools such as Visual Studio or the MSIX Packaging Tool.

-To manually package your app, create a package manifest file, and then run a command line tool to generate a Windows app package.
+To manually package your app, create a package manifest file, and then run the **MakeAppx.exe** command line tool to generate a Windows app package.

 Consider manual packaging if you install your application by using the xcopy command, or you're familiar with the changes that your app's installer makes to the system and want more granular control over the process.